Chatterino/chatterino2/CONTRIBUTING.md

 - Use the [object tree](https://doc.qt.io/qt-5/objecttrees.html#) to manage lifetimes where possible.
 Objects are destroyed when their parent object is destroyed.
 - If you have to explicitly delete an object use `variable->deleteLater()` instead of `delete variable`.
 This ensures that it will be deleted on the correct thread.
-- If an object doesn't have a parent, consider using `std::unique_ptr<Type, DeleteLater>`, with `DeleteLater` from "src/common/Common.hpp".
+- If an object doesn't have a parent, consider using `std::unique_ptr<Type, DeleteLater>` with `DeleteLater` from "src/common/Common.hpp".
 This will call `deleteLater()` on the pointer once it goes out of scope, or the object is destroyed.